-Multifamily property management software refers to digital platforms that help owners, operators, and property managers handle leasing, accounting, maintenance, and resident communication across apartment buildings with multiple units.
+Multifamily property management software is a digital platform that help owners, operators, and property managers.
+It handles leasing, accounting, maintenance, and resident communication across apartment buildings with multiple units.
 Think of it as the central nervous system for running rental properties at scale.
-Unlike single-family software, which focuses on individual homes, multifamily platforms address the complexity of managing hundreds or thousands of units across multiple buildings and locations.

 The core functions typically include: